kacper-ragankiewicz/kacper-ragankiewicz/README.md

 ## 📚 Research & Theories

-- Developed a **cognitive science theory** inspired by the principles of the **General Theory of Relativity (OTW)**, integrating communication models, network theory, and AI-inspired cognitive processing.
+- Developed a **cognitive science theory** inspired by the principles of the **General Theory of Relativity (GTR)**, integrating communication models, network theory, and AI-inspired cognitive processing.
 - Full implementation and simulations are available in my [CCIM repository](https://github.com/kacper-ragankiewicz/CCIM).

 ---

 ## 🌟 Achievements

-- One of my IoT devices, when pitched to investors, **unofficially contributed to raising 2 million PLN in funding** and further facilitated the company's migration to **NewConnect (Polish stock exchange)**.
+- One of my IoT devices, when pitched to investors, **contributed to raising 2 million PLN in funding** and further facilitated the company's migration to **NewConnect (Polish stock exchange)**.
 - Experience delivering end-to-end solutions — from concept, hardware design, firmware, and mobile app development, to deployment [ElektroDev](https://elektrodev.pl).

 ---